jw2249a/2017-bayes-audit/2017-code/README.md

    In general, each selection id corresponds to a single bubble that the voter has filled in on the paper ballot.

+   The order of the selections doesn't matter; a vote is just a **set** of selection ids, and the vote is treated as if the selection ids were given in a canonical sorted order.

-   Preferential voting can also be handled with these fields, in which case the order of the selections matters: the first selection is the most favored, and so on.
-With approval voting or vote-for-k voting, the order of the selections doesn't matter.
+   Preferential voting can also be handled with these fields, using selection ids of the form ``1-John Smith`` (John Smith is the voter's first choice), ``2-Mary Jones``, and so on.

+   Other voting methods, such as approval voting or vote-for-k voting, can also be handled.

    An undervote for a plurality vote will have columns 4-... blank, whereas an overvote will have more than one such column filled in.